The Education Advisory Group

 There are a further seven sub-Faculties which are designed to build more collaboration and connection particularly in North Island regions.
 Every College member automatically receives news about the activities of their Faculty via email.

 Log-in to your member’s dashboard and subscribe to the relevant sub-Faculties in the ‘My details’ section (login required).

 Unlike Faculties, Chapters are optional groups of members that revolve around major national areas of practice.
-The five Chapters are:
+The four Chapters are: